 None of these requirements exists in a vacuum; they are all subject to other constraints such as cost, complexity or practicality.
 The most well-designed, most memorable objects combine all of these aspects.
 Few devices reach this rarefied status.

-Where human and technology meet.
+.
 For many years, the complexity of integrating mechanical, electronic and computer-directed systems has grown greater at the systems themselves have become more complex and powerful.
 Today, many systems are moving in the opposite direction.
 The levers, gears, switches and keyboards that we once used to operate our devices are steadily being replaced by touchscreen interfaces.
 Voice-driven interfaces are becoming more important as well.
 However, this can actually make systems more difficult to manage.

 Improving technology can make our devices more observant and responsive.
 It is now within our grasp to build devices that closely monitor their human users for input and instructions, much the way that a dog or horse accepts instructions from its human master.
 Humans do not simply direct their animals; a dog or a horse must take commands and determine how to accomplish the desired task.
 In the same way, the machines of tomorrow will find their own ways to complete the jobs assigned to them.